ibraheem-areeda/data-structures-and-algorithms/graph/graph.md

-# Challenge Title : hashtable
+# Challenge Title : graph
 Implement a graph Class with the following methods:
  - add_vertix
  - add_edge